Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 2. learning to the test requires the student repeatedly spending time and effort to memorize relevant material being tested.
 The student needs free time and energy in order to do this, of which there is limited per day.

 3. With good planning and skills aquisition, the student can compress the time and effort needed by other parts of her life, in order to free up time and energy to study.
-She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much she can put towards studying each day.
-For example, it's very difficult to learn to cook if cooking takes 3 hours due to missing ingredients and tools and not knowing how to cut vegetables.
+She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much time and energy she can put towards studying each day.
+For example, it's very difficult to learn to cook if cooking takes 3 hours due to missing ingredients and tools and unfamiliarity with cutting vegetables.

 Can we work out a mutually exclusive, collectively exaustive set of factors for the student to cover?
 In general, it's short-term worries over long-term worries.
 To have food takes time and effort (whether via money, travel, or preparation time), using up a part of the day and, even if slightly unpredictable, adds a some amount of stress to the day.

 Time discounting is the basic mechanism by which stress and tiredness acts on ability to settle down and study.
 More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying is).
 Ways to diminish this effect (as well as reducing ongoing stress) include streamlining other activities [PREREQUISITES] and making studying an activity with a very small time delay to payoff [MOTIVATION].

 There are generally ways to transmute stressors into other types of stressors.
-For example, if hunger is a current stressor, there are options to use different amounts of time or money to acquire food, transmuting a need for food to a need for time, effort or money.
-Everything outside of motivation could be reduced, in my thinking, to one of time, effort and money (none of which are infinite).
+For example, if hunger is a current stressor, there are options to use different amounts of time or money to acquire food, transmuting a need for food to a need for time, energy or money.
+Everything more complicated but defined such as "access to healthcare" could be reduced, in my opinion, to a mix of time, energy and money (which are interchangable to an extent, while none of which are infinite).

-Now we have an equivalent (if simplified) of the prerequisites that are needed to succeed in studies.
+Now we have an equivalent (if simplified) set of the fundamental things that are needed to succeed in studies.
 Time and energy savings (from abstraction and practice of recurring tasks) will increase personal executive capacity.

-Enforcement mechanisms, when they are set up, will increase [MOTIVATION].
+For our special case, money can be assumed to be held constant, but still not infinite, through parental transfers.